Magisk-Modules-Alt-Repo/video-to-bootanimation/README.md

 ## video-to-bootanimation
-A Magisk/KernelSU script that sets an MP4 video as the android device's boot animation.
+A Magisk/KernelSU Module that sets an MP4 video as the android device's boot animation.

 ## How to Use
 Rename your MP4 video to `bootvideo.mp4` and place it in your internal storage (`/storage/emulated/0/`).
 You can create a file named `cfg` in internal storage and can configure the resolution and FPS of your boot animation by editing that file.

 For example, entering `720 1280 25` in cfg file will set the boot animation resolution to 720x1280 and the FPS to 25.
 If you delete the `cfg` file or leave it empty, the module will automatically detect your screen resolution and configure itself accordingly while running.
 The default FPS is fixed and will be 30 , but as i said you can configure it by creating a cfg file.

+- To skip the boot animation creation process during module installation, change the [value of this line of customize.sh](https://github.com/Magisk-Modules-Alt-Repo/video-to-bootanimation/blob/main/customize.sh#L15) to `0`.
+You can later create flashable boot animations using the `terminal`

+-

+### Terminal Commands

+- After installing the module, run:

+- `vid2boot` in Termux or any terminal emulator to generate a flashable bootanimation magisk module from videos.

+- `boot2vid` to convert a supported bootanimation.zip into a video.

 ## Bugs
 - ~Might not work on MIUI/HyperOS/OxygenOS (never tested)
 - Samsung uses a .QMG format for boot animations, meaning this animation also won't work on your Samsung device.
 - Might not work on devices of non-arm64 architecture , to fix you have to put `ffmpeg` and `zip` binary of respective architecture to the module"s bin folder. (you have to find the binary by yourself)
-- Script doesn’t terminate : KernelSU may show the status as "flashing" even though the flashing process is complete.
+- Module doesn’t terminate : KernelSU may show the status as "flashing" even though the flashing process is complete.
 As soon as you see `done` in the output, press the back button.